|Home > Help >Selling & seller fees>Creating effective listings>Creating your returns policy|

 In situations where the buyer has returned the item in a different condition or the item isn't within your return requirements, try to work with your buyer to find a solution that you can both agree on.

-If your buyer is misusing returns (e.g. returning a damaged item or an empty box), you can ask eBay to step in.
+If your buyer is misusing returns (e.g. returning an empty box), you can ask eBay to step in.
 We'll investigate and if we find that the buyer is breaching our Buying practices policy, we will take action.
 This may include cancelling cases in the Resolution Centre, or limiting the buyer's account privileges.

 Learn more about handling problems with your buyers.